 Island Sexual Health Society 250-592-3479 Island Sexual Health Society offers pro-choice and comprehensive sexual health clinics and education programs for all genders, orientations, identities, abilities, and ages in Greater Victoria.
 Services are confidential and include:

-- Sexually Transmitted Infection testing, treatment, management, vaccination and support
+- Sexually Transmitted Infection prevention (PrEP), testing, treatment, management, vaccination and support

 - Pap, pelvic, genital and testicular exams